BotswanaOfficial Name: Republic of Botswana

 Local Laws & Special Circumstances

-CRIMINAL PENALTIES: While you are traveling in Botswana, you are subject to its laws even if you are a U.S. citizen.
-Foreign laws and legal systems can be vastly different than our own and may not afford the protections available to the individual under U.S. law.
-Penalties for breaking the law can be more severe than in the United States for similar offenses.
+CRIMINAL PENALTIES: While you are traveling in Botswana, you are subject to its laws.
+Foreign laws and legal systems can be vastly different than our own.
 Persons violating Botswana’s laws, even unknowingly, may be expelled, arrested, or imprisoned.
-Penalties for possession, use, or trafficking in illegal drugs in Botswana are severe, and convicted offenders can expect long jail sentences and heavy fines.
-Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
-Please see our information on Criminal Penalties.
+Penalties for possessing, using, or trafficking in illegal drugs in Botswana are severe, and convicted offenders can expect long jail sentences and heavy fines.
 Motorists should note that it is illegal to use a cell phone while driving; failure to comply could result in fines and/or confiscation of the cell phone.
 If you break local laws in Botswana, your U.S. passport won’t help you avoid arrest or prosecution.
-It’s very important to know what’s legal and what’s not where you are going.

-Botswana strictly enforces its laws controlling the trade in animal products.
+Botswana strictly enforces its laws controlling the trade in animal products, often by means of spot checks for illegal products on roadways or airports.
 In November 2012, Botswana announced a suspension of commercial hunting in public or private controlled hunting areas which went into effect on January 1, 2014.
 Botswana's Wildlife Conservation and National Parks Act makes it illegal to possess or remove from Botswana without a government permit any living or dead animal or animal trophy.
 A trophy is any horn, ivory, tooth, tusk, bone, claw, hoof, hide, skin, hair, feather, egg, or other durable portion of an animal, whether the item has been processed or not.
 Curio shops and vendors throughout the country sell items such as animal skins, plain and decorated ostrich eggs and eggshells, and carved bones or teeth of animals protected by this law.
 All of the souvenirs, although widely sold, are subject to this act.
 Travelers departing the country with a trophy must have a receipt from a store licensed to sell such items.
 Ivory and endangered rhinoceros horn products obtained in Botswana may not be removed from the country under any circumstances; elephant hair jewelry may be removed only with the appropriate license from the Department of Wildlife and National Parks.
 Trophies may not be taken from the wild without a permit.
 Violators are subject to arrest and may face a penalty of up to five years imprisonment and a substantial fine.
-For more information, please see our customs information page.

 Wild animals may pose a danger to tourists.
 Tourists should bear in mind that, even in the most serene settings, the animals are wild and can pose a threat to life and safety.
 Tourists should use common sense when approaching wildlife, observe all local or park regulations, and heed all instructions given by tour guides.
 In addition, tourists are advised that potentially dangerous areas sometimes lack fences and warning signs.
 Exercise appropriate caution in all unfamiliar surroundings.

 LGBT RIGHTS: The Botswana Penal Code states that, “any person who has carnal knowledge of any person against the order of nature… is guilty of an offence and is liable for imprisonment.”
 While the meaning of Penal Code language is subject to interpretation, same-sex sexual relations are considered to be illegal in Botswana.
 Generally police do not target same-sex activity, and historically the law has not been enforced.
 While the Embassy is unaware of any official reports of violence against persons based on their sexual orientation or gender identity, there is discrimination and stigma against LGBT persons, particularly in villages and rural areas outside the capital.
 It is recommended that LGBT travelers exercise caution with regard to expressing affection in public.
+For more detailed information about LGBT rights in Botswana, you may review the State Department’s annual Country Reports on Human Rights Practices.
 For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

 Private medical facilities in Gaborone are adequate for simple medical problems, but facilities outside of Gaborone are severely limited.
 Adequately equipped emergency rooms and trained physicians are available in the capital but services are rudimentary elsewhere.
 Professional private emergency rescue services operate air and ground ambulances throughout the country, but care is rendered only after a patient’s ability to pay is established.
 Response times are often slow in less populated areas.
 Outside of Gaborone, most airports are either not equipped or may have malfunctioning night lighting capability, so airborne medical evacuations can often only be conducted during daylight hours.
 Malaria is prevalent only in the north of the country, particularly around the Chobe and Okavango National Parks.
 Malaria prophylaxis is not required in Gaborone but is highly recommended for travel north of the Tropic of Capricorn.
 For advanced care U.S. citizens often choose to travel to South Africa.
 Many South African manufactured prescription drugs are available in Gaborone.